Guoba Cuisine: Popularity

 Due to a lack of promotion, Guoba Cuisine is not as popular as Jianbing guozi, which means that it is commonly seen only in Tianjin.
-After being listed among the Intangible Cultural Heritages, Guoba cuisine also faces difficulty in terms of how to improve its productivity, which makes it hard to introduce it in a large scale, As a representative Tianjin cuisine, Guoba cuisine has appeared in Tianjin-taste restaurants in Chinese gathering areas in cities such as New York and Monterey Park, the USA, as well as Niagara, Canada, etc. With the development of E-business, Guoba cuisine could also be purchased online.
+After being listed among the Intangible Cultural Heritages, Guoba cuisine also faces difficulty in terms of how to improve its productivity, which makes it hard to introduce it in a large scale.
+As a representative Tianjin cuisine, Guoba cuisine has appeared in Tianjin-taste restaurants in Chinese gathering areas in cities such as New York and Monterey Park, the US, as well as Niagara, Canada, etc. With the development of E-business, Guoba cuisine could also be purchased online.